luisrnandezc/performance-cessna-172/README.md

 # performance-cessna-172
-Application for computing the complete performance data for the Cessna 172N.
+A Django web application for computing the complete performance and balance data of the Cessna 172N.